acpguedes/acpguedes.github.io/_posts/2024-07-28-rag-postgres-tutorial.md

         return all_embeddings
 ```

-**Note:** You can specify a different model by changing the `model` parameter when calling the `embed_documents` method.
-Choose the model based on your specific needs, such as the size of the embedding vectors, computational efficiency, or the type of data being processed.
+**Note:** You can specify a different model based on your needs, considering factors like vector size, computational efficiency, and data type.

-## Step 4: PostgreSQL Database Setup
+### Step 4: PostgreSQL Database Setup

+**Note:** We assume that you already have a database set up.

-1. **Configure the database connection details**:
+Configure your database connection details:

 ```python
 db_config = {